cardano-foundation/CIPs/CIP-0119/README.md

 #### `motivations`
 - Optional
 - A freeform text field with a maximum of 1000 characters
-- A short description of why they want to be a DRep, what personal and professional experiences have they had that have driven them to
+- A short description of why they want to be a DRep, what personal and professional experiences have they had that have driven them to register

 #### `qualifications`
 - Optional